google-deepmind/mujoco/doc/APIreference/functions_override.rst

 mj_addFileVFS (which allocates memory buffers and loads the file content in memory), then call mj_loadXML or mj_loadModel, and then clear everything with mj_deleteVFS.

+.. _mj_addFileVFS:

+Add file to VFS.
+The directory argument is optional and can be NULL or empty.
+Returns 0 on success, 1 when VFS is full, 2 on name collision, or -1 when an internal error occurs.

 .. _Parseandcompile:

 The key function here is :ref:`mj_loadXML`.
 It invokes the built-in parser and compiler, and either returns a pointer to